AriFordsham/lens-wiki/Overview.md

 What are Lenses?
 ----------------

 Lenses are composable functional references.
+They allow you to access and modify data potentially very deep within a structure!

 Ignoring the implementation for the moment, lenses provide us with two operations: